NaokiHikita/cse15l-lab-reports/LabReport1.md

 ![Image](cat.png)

 * **Working Directory**: The working directory was /home.
-* **Why This Output**: When using this command, it tried to print the content of the argument.
-Since theer was not any argument the output was nothing and the terminal is waiting for the next input.
+* **Why This Output**: When using this command, it tried to print the content of the file(s) of the argument.
+Since theer was not any argument, the output was nothing and the terminal is waiting for the next input.
 * **Error?** : The output is not an error.

 ## 2. Example of using the command with a path to a directory as an argument